 It’s not just the potential debris and clutter though – it’s also the process of extinguishing the whole thing.
 It’s messier, trickier and more dangerous than it looks.

-It’s important to put charcoal out at the earliest opportunity once you’ve finished using your grill.
+It’s important to put your charcoal bbq grill out at the earliest opportunity once you’ve finished using your grill.
 It helps save fuel considerably, while also helping prevent any risk of it flaring up and burning anything near it.
 Especially if you have pets or children nearby.

-Here’s how to put out a charcoal grill.
+What do I need to put out a charcoal grill?

-To extinguish your burning charcoal grill effectively, you’ll need some level of skill in handling it.
+To extinguish burning charcoal properly, you’ll need some level of skill in handling it.
 To do this right, you’ll need a few tools at your disposal.
 Here are the main essentials:

 - A bucket of water